Harvested Antibodies Now Being Tested As A Prevention Tool Against COVID-19

 He's also involved in a second study that looks at whether plasma will prevent serious illness in people who are infected but not sick.
 He says if both of these strategies work, they could help a lot of people, even in the absence of a vaccine.

-"That would give people a lot of confidence, I think to go back to school, go back to work," he says, "because if somebody gets sick it's not a tragedy --because we can protect them and protect those around them."
+"That would give people a lot of confidence, I think, to go back to school, go back to work," he says, "because if somebody gets sick it's not a tragedy --because we can protect them and protect those around them."

 These studies are among a growing number of experiments involving convalescent plasma, both as preventive measures and as treatments for COVID-19.